ahlstromcj/seq66/README.md

         *   Issue #60: Added 'rc' option to disable JACK port auto connect in normal mode.
 Also present in Preferences / JACK.
         *   Issue #61: Rearranged console output to show the app name, in color.
+        *   Issue #63: Initial work on rotating numbering of patterns, sets, and mutes, so that numbers vary faster by column than by row.
         *   Added textfix.qss as an example of making disabled text easier to read.
     *   Version 0.97.1: